Laughing Hyena

 What if I don’t want to buy a new iPhone?

 Liquid Glass design: Your home screen is getting revamped with new app icons, including dark mode and all-clear options.
 You’ll also notice buttons with a new floating design.
-Liquid Glass was designed to make all of Apple’s OSes more cohesive.
+Liquid Glass, in Apple’s terms, was designed to make all of the company’s operating systems more visually cohesive.

-Phone app redesign: You’ll finally be able to scroll through contacts, recent calls and voicemail messages all on one screen.
+Phone app redesign: You can finally scroll through contacts, recent calls and voicemail messages all on one screen.
 It also comes with a new feature called Hold Assist that’ll notify you when an agent comes to the phone so you can avoid the elevator music.

-Live Translate: iOS 26 is bringing the ability to have a conversation via phone call or text message with someone who speaks another language.
+Live Translate: iOS 26 brings the ability to have a conversation via phone call or text message with someone who speaks another language.
 Live Translate will translate your conversation in real time.

-Polls feature: Coming to group messages in the Messages app, chat members will be able to create polls.
+Polls feature: Coming to group messages in the Messages app, chat members can now create polls.
 This can help prevent the unwanted 30+ messages when it comes to deciding which restaurant you’re meeting at this weekend.

 Source link